Cyprine: definition, function, production and lubrication

 Definition of love juice: what are we talking about?

+We talk freely about menstrual panties and yet it is a subject that was still taboo a few years ago.
 We easily talk about sperm and we have no problem picturing it.
 But what do we know about the closest feminine substance, love juice?
 As Néon magazine rightly pointed out in its issue #80, the term has not even entered all the dictionaries...
 In short, except in rap, love juice remains taboo.
 So let's talk about this substance that leaks from the vagina when a female person is sexually aroused.

 Love juice, also known as feminine “wet”, plays a key role in sexuality.
 This vaginal secretion, produced by Bartholin's glands, signals sexual arousal and provides natural lubrication.
 Its color, smell and taste may vary.
 Let's discover together the mysteries of this essential biological function.